13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Cabot Tower

-The Cabot Tower // Photo: Laura O.
+The Cabot Tower. // Photo: Laura O.

-This tower was built in the 1890’s to commemorate the 400th anniversary of John Cabot’s journey from Bristol to what is now known as… Canada!
+This tower was built in the 1890s to commemorate the 400th anniversary of John Cabot’s journey from Bristol to what is now known as Canada!

-Views from the tower… // Photo: Laura O.
+Views from Cabot Tower. // Photo: Laura O.

 Ashton Court Estate

-This makes it the perfect place for a run, a dog walk or even a picnic in the grass.
+This makes it the perfect place for a run, a dog walk, or even a picnic in the grass.

 In addition to these, there are special trails for mountaineering and biking and even a miniature railway open on select weekends during the year.

-Oh, and if you needed one last reason to visit, there are DEER!
-Yes, the estate is also home to a very old deer park where you’ll be able to spot countless deer grazing in the grass and making you feel as if you’ve stepped back in time.
+Oh, and if you needed one last reason to visit, there are deer!
+Yes, the estate is also home to a very old deer park, where you’ll be able to spot countless deer grazing in the grass and making you feel as if you’ve stepped back in time.

 Lido Bristol